openframeworks/ofBook/12_ios/chapter.md

 ##Intro
 The beauty behind OpenFrameworks is its cross-platform nature and the ability to run the same code on your desktop and mobile devices while achieving the same results.

 Support for the iPhone in OpenFrameworks started when the very early iPhones (iPhone 2 or 3 - fact check!) were being released.
-Some clever people from the OF community relealised that the iPhone supported OpenGL which also happened to be what OF was using for rendering graphics, and even more importantly, that C++ code could be mixed with Obj-C code.
+Some clever people from the OF community realised that the iPhone supported OpenGL which also happened to be what OF was using for rendering graphics, and even more importantly, that C++ code could be mixed with Obj-C code.
 With these two very important pieces of the puzzle in place it was a matter of tweaking the core OF code to begin it's support for iOS devices.
 It was then when ofxiPhone was born.

 Since then Apple have released a number of other devices like the iPad and so the ofxiPhone title became less accurate and was eventually changed to ofxiOS, OpenFrameworks support for all iOS devices.